 Our article continues below with additional information on selecting all in Microsoft Word, including pictures of these steps.

-How to Select All in Word (Guide with Pictures)
+How to Select All in Microsoft Word (Guide with Pictures)

 Step 1: Open your document in Microsoft Word.